-Resource/Material No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and 7.1.01114.170 Location 6 Water Quality Impa cts Radiological Effluent There would be no impact fi to surface water or the Snal rom radiological effluent since ke River Plain Aquifer (SRPA e none would be discharged ).
-Waters of the U.S. There would be no impact since wastewater or storm water would not be discharged to waters of the U.S. Process Wastewater Constituents While ECF operations continue, there would be no impact to water quality from discharge of process wastewater since no new constituents are expected in process wastewater discharges; constituent concentrations would not change.
+Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Water Quality Impa cts Radiological Effluent to surface water or the Snak rom radiological effluent since ke River Plain Aquifer (SRPA).
+Big Lost River There would be no impact s to the Big Lost River. ince wastewater or storm wa ter would not be discharged Process Wastewater Constituents While ECF operations continue, there would be no impact to water quality from discharge of process wastewater since no new constituents are expected in process wastewater discharges; constituent concentrations would not change.
 If ECF operations cease, constituent concentrations could decrease.
 Refurbishment Period: There would be no impact to water quality from discharge of process wastewater since no new constituents are expected in process wastewater discharges; constituent concentrations would not change.
 Post-Refurbishment Operational Period: There would be no impact to water quality from discharge of process wastewater since no new constituents are expected in process wastewater discharges; constituent concentrations would not change.
 Construction Period: There would be no impact to water quality from discharge of process wastewater since no new constituents are expected in process wastewater discharges; constituent concentrations would not change.
-Transition Period : There could be small impacts to water quality from an increase in the total output of non-hazardous salts in process wastewater discharge.
-New Facility Operational Period : There could be small impacts to water quality from an increase in the total output of non-hazardous salts in process wastewater discharge.
-Storm Water Constituents There would be no impact to new constituents are expect would not change. o water quality from discharge ted in storm water discharges e of storm water since no s; constituent concentrations
+Transition Period: There could be small impacts to water quality from an increase in the total output of non-hazardous salts in process wastewater discharge.
+New Facility Operational Period: There could be small impacts to water quality from an increase in the total output of non-hazardous salts in process wastewater discharge.
+Storm Water Constituents o water quality from discharge ted in storm water discharges